Sunday, September 3, 2023

 • UPF is the measurement used for clothing, and includes both UVA and UVB.

 • If “UPF 50,” is indicated, then 1/50 of the UV rays can get through.
-UPF is just more inclusive of all the UV rays that can damage your skin.
+UPF includes more of the UV rays that can damage your skin.

-• Very dense hair can be 500 hairs per square cm or greater.
+• Extremely dense hair can be 500 hairs per square cm or greater.
 If you have lots and lots of hair and can barely see scalp in your part, this might be you.

-• Orientation of hair matters, parallel hairs provided better protection than randomly aligned hairs in the model, possibly because they provided a cumulative effect that is lost when hairs are aligned less evenly.
+• Orientation of hair: Parallel hairs provided better protection than randomly aligned hairs in the model, possibly because they provided a cumulative effect that is lost when hairs are aligned less evenly.

 • Prove it: If you have long-enough hair - pull it in front of your eyes facing a bright light while loose.
 Then pull the hairs straight and neat (and perhaps more compact unless your hair is straight).
 You can see less light under the latter conditions.

-• Hair color matters: Darker colors absorb more UV than lighter colors.
+• Hair color: Darker colors absorb more UV than lighter colors.
 This is true for clothing too.
-The molecular structure of the pigments absorb different wavelengths of light.
-Dark colors absorb in the UV spectrum too.
+The molecular structure of darker pigments absorb light in the UV spectrum.

-• If you are an outdoor worker, or spend extended time in the sun for recreation, sports, gardening, your hair is not enough to protect your scalp unless it is very thick.
-Even then - think of your poor part - not to mention your eyes.
-Hats (and sunglasses) are also great at preventing cataracts - and cataract surgery.
+• If you are an outdoor worker, or spend extended time in the sun, your hair is not enough to protect your scalp unless it is very thick, or piled thickly on top of your head.

 • Hair-partings need protection on everybody.
-Any sunscreen can work, but sprays and powders can be convenient if you don’t wear hats or scarves or a UV blocking hoodie.
+Dab on sunscreen if you can't wear a head-cover.

 • Hats that are listed as UPF 30 or UPF 50 provide good protection for scalp - and help the eyes and tops of ears.